WRBr0wn/Particle-Simulator/README.md

 # Graphical Particle Simulator
 Owner: Wyatt Brown

-This graphical Particle Simulator uses Processing and Java to display and simulate the interaction between particles and obstacles. \n
+This graphical Particle Simulator uses Processing and Java to display and simulate the interaction between particles and obstacles.
 It also uses python's flask api and a csv file to store/retrive/save/update obstacles in the simulation.

 To use this project: